 B) Lingual Braces (Incognito®)

-As opposed to invisible braces, lingual ones are frequently referred to as "non-visible."
-That's because on close inspection a hint of them might be seen.
-But under normal circumstances, most people won't notice them at all.
+As opposed to invisible braces (like Invisalign®), lingual braces are frequently referred to as being “non-visible.”
+That’s because on close inspection a hint of them might be seen by others.
+But under normal circumstances, most people won’t notice them at all.